liuwenbindo/drlnd_collaboration_and_competition/Report.md

 ```
 Also, to improve the exploration of the training, the predicted actions were corrupted with noise based on an Ornstein-Uhlenbeck process with mean `mu = 0`, mean reversion rate `theta = 0.15` and variance `sigma = 0.1`.

-### 4. Training Scores
+### 3. Training Scores

-The agent was able to solve the environment by achieving score of 30.0 over 100 consecutive episodes after 1023 episodes.
+The agent was able to solve the environment by achieving average score of +0.5 over 100 consecutive episodes after about 1100 episodes.
+We didn't stop training after the environment was solved to observe how the performance can change with longer training time.
+It turns out we observe best performance in the period of episode 1100 to 1800, then the average score started to decrease slowly, this may due to the unstable nature of multi-agent learning algorithm.
 ![ ](training_scores.png)

-### 5. Training Output
+### 4. Training Output

 ```
 Episode 100	Average Score: 5.59